Site map

 American food.
 Hated by some, loved by many.
 Here I will give my opinion on several traditionally american dishes and other food I ate while in New York City.

 Hot dog: The american hot dog is pretty bland compared to what I'm accustomed to, or the "brazilian hot dog".
 The one I ate whilst on my way to Central Park consisted only of sausage, bread and mustard.
 I found the mustard a bit too sour and overwhelming, maybe due to the lack of other condiments.
-I ate a second hot dog at the chelsea market (a total waste of time, by the way) that had sauerkraut and cheese sauce on top, that I enjoyed greatly.
+I ate a second hot dog at the chelsea market (a total waste of time, by the way) that had sauerkraut and cheese sauce on top, that one I enjoyed greatly.

 Pizza: There are a lot of pizza places in New York, and I mean A LOT; pratically every café, bakery and supermarket sells them.
 The american pizza, like the hot dog, is different from the ones I eat here in Brazil.
 The american pizza is thinner, milder in flavor and has a crunchy dough.
 The pizzas I ate varied in quality; some were good, some were bland and some had the lingering taste of grease... ew.